OpenPathView/OPV_DBRest/README.md

 PGPASSWORD=pwd psql -U opv opv < /tmp/export_dump.sql
 # For directory manager simplfy uncompress it in the correct folder
 ```

+If you have installed postgres using our Ansible script the above exemple should be executed with 'opv' user even the psql command line.
+Otherwise you will get a peer connexion error because we have configured authentication methods as md5 (user/password) only for opv in pg_hba.conf.

 # Migrate or update your existing database
 To migrate or update your existing database to the latest model/schema version simply run :